weihuayi/fealpy/README.md

 ## Common

-Use `pip install -U fealpy` to install the latest release.
+Use `pip install -U fealpy` to install the latest release from PyPi.

 Users in China can install FEALPy from mirrors such as:
 - [Aliyun](https://developer.aliyun.com/mirror/pypi)